The Family Jewels (Marina and the Diamonds album): Composition

-The Family Jewels is mainly an alternative pop, bubblegum-punk, electropop, and synth-pop record with influences of 1980s dance music and late-1990s female rock.
+The Family Jewels is mainly an alternative pop, bubblegum-punk, electropop, synth-pop, and pop rock record with influences of 1980s dance music and late-1990s female rock.
 Diamandis explained that the album is "a body of work largely inspired by the seduction of commercialism, modern social values, family and female sexuality", intended to be "enjoyed and consumed as a story and theory that encourages people to question themselves".

 In a review for Q, writer Hugh Montgomery noted genres such as disco ("Shampain"), bubblegum punk ("Girls") and cabaret ("Hermit the Frog").
 The opening track, "Are You Satisfied?", ponders the meaning of a fulfilling life; a writer for The Line of Best Fit likened it to the thinking of Danish existentialist philosopher Søren Kierkegaard.
 In a January 2010 interview with The Daily Telegraph, Diamandis admitted that she "cringes" at the lyrics of the song "Girls", which "could be seen as a bit misogynistic", including the lines "Girls they never befriend me/'Cause I fall asleep when they speak/Of all the calories they eat"; she clarified that the lyrics concerned her own psychological problems with weight.
 A Neon Gold press release for a limited double A-side of "Obsessions" and "Mowgli's Road" described the former as a "bold and ambitious ... master work" and the latter as a "a high intensity, left field pop smash".

 Diamandis claimed that she made producer Liam Howe take 486 vocal takes for "The Outsider".
 "Hollywood" takes inspiration from Diamandis' previous obsession with American celebrity culture, while in "I Am Not a Robot", her favourite track from the album, she sings to tell herself to accept imperfection, with lines such as "you've been acting awful tough lately, smoking a lot of cigarettes lately ... don't be so pathetic"; she expected audiences to be able to relate to the song.
 "Numb" is an orchestral pop song that reflects on the dedication and sacrifice needed during her early years in London; "Oh No!" and "Are You Satisfied?" have similar lyrical themes.
 "Oh No!" was a late addition to the track listing, causing some reviews of the album to not include it.
 The album had initially been scheduled for release in October 2009, and was delayed by Diamandis' self-confessed perfectionism.